Drake Powell Bio

 Early Career (2024–2025)

-Drake Powell was selected by the Atlanta Hawks with the 22nd overall pick in the 2025 NBA Draft.
-His draft rights were subsequently traded to the Brooklyn Nets, where he began his professional career.
-This transition to the NBA represents a significant milestone for Powell, who has already garnered attention for his skills and potential on the court.
+Powell was selected by the Atlanta Hawks with the 22nd overall pick in the first round of the 2025 NBA Draft.
+Shortly after the selection, his draft rights were traded to the Brooklyn Nets, opening the next chapter of his career.
+He joined a young Nets roster focused on player development and long-term roster building.

 Drake Powell Family